aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/patch-code-configuration/patch-code-format-configuration/_index.md

 Before we dive into generating Patch Code barcodes, you need to ensure that you have the following prerequisites in place:

 - Visual Studio or any .NET development environment installed on your system.
 - Aspose.BarCode for .NET library.
-You can download it from [here](https://releases.aspose.com/barcode/net/).
+You can download it from **[download the Aspose.BarCode for .NET library](https://releases.aspose.com/barcode/net/)**.
 - Basic knowledge of C# and .NET programming.

 ## Import Namespaces

 To begin, make sure to import the necessary namespaces required for working with Aspose.BarCode for .NET.
-Here's how you can do it:
+Here’s how you can do it:

 ```csharp
 using Aspose.BarCode;